nekosoft/notes-security/web-vulnerabilities/cross-site-scripting-xss/xss.md

 # Types of XSS

 ## Reflected
-- reflected off the web server
+- data received by a HTTP request
+- includes arbitrary (usually malicious) JS
 - usually in the form of some malicious javascript
-- the script isn't stored anywhere
+- the script isn't stored anywhere (non-persistent)
-- reflected directly back to the user (intended victim)
+- the response is reflected or echoed directly back to the user (intended victim)
-- usually looks like a specially crafted url, can rely on phishing
+- usually looks like a specially crafted url, phishing
 - do not click links!

 ## Stored or Persistent
 - injection is permanently stored, such as on a target web server
 - can include databases, message forums, logs, comment fields
 - user requests this information, which is actually a malicious script
-- executes
+- executes on victim's browser / machine

 ## DOM-Based
-- DOM = Document Object Model
+- DOM = Document Object Model, an interface that represents HTML/XML as a hierarchical tree structure (nodes like div's)
 - the data flow never leaves the browser
 - JS can programmatically interact with the DOM
 - can be reflected or stored
-- happens when browser parses page's content and inserted JS is executed (not parsed by a server, or even sent to a server)
+- happens when browser parses page's content and inserted JS is executed (not parsed by a server, or even sent to a server, similar to reflected)

-- Source and Sink for DOM Based vulns
+### Source and Sink for DOM Based vulns

 Source:
 - JS property accepting data that could be controlled by the attacker